#440: Talking to Notebooks with Jupyter AI Transcript

 32:48 Another thing I wanted to talk about, and you talked a fair amount about this in your presentations that you did.

-32:54 I can't remember if it was the JupyterCon or the PyData one that I saw, but one of those two, you talked about generating new notebooks and how it's, it's actually quite a tricky process.
+32:54 I can't remember if it was the JupyterCon or the PyData one that I saw, but one of those two.

-33:08 Cause if you ask too much from the AI, it kind of doesn't give you a lot of great answers.
+33:06 You got to break it down into little steps because if you ask too much from the AI, it kind of doesn't give you a lot of great answers.

 33:12 Tell us about making new notebooks.

-33:18 What's this about?
+33:18 So what's this about?

-33:29 So like you could, for example, submit a prompt, like slash generate a notebook about asyncio or a demonstration of how to use matplotlib.
+33:28 So like you could, for example, submit a prompt, like slash generate a notebook about asyncio

 34:02 Awesome.

-34:03 Could I do something like I have weather data in this format from the US weather service.
+34:03 Could I do something like, I have weather data in this format from the US weather service.

-34:11 Could you generate me a notebook to plot this XYZ and help me answer these questions?
+34:10 Could you generate me a notebook to plot this XYZ and help me answer these questions?

 34:15 Or like, could I ask it something like that?